whatshap/whatshap/.github/issue_template.md

 <!--
-When reporting an issue, please include this information unless you are absolutely sure it is irrelevant:
+When reporting a bug or unexpected behavior, please include this information unless you are absolutely sure it is irrelevant:

-- WhatsHap and Python version
+- WhatsHap and Python version (`python -V` and `whatshap --version`)
 - How you installed the tool (conda, pip)
 - Which command-line parameters you used